emurano/travello-supermarket/README.md

 ## Test Coverage

 I wrote tests for the core code, not the `Application` and `MyPricingRule` classes.
 Test coverage for `ericmurano.multipriced` is 100% line coverage.

+## Things I would improve

+The `MultiPricesCheckout` class rebuilds the pricing rules collection on every call to `total()`.
+While it's not that big of a deal when the total is calculated so infrequently, if it were done more often then I'd look into a caching/memoisation enhancement.